nikhil/nikhil.github.io/_posts/2023-12-16-Community-contribution-Transform-Your-Passion-Steps-to-Elevate-a-Hobby-into-a-Prosperous-Business.markdown

 ---
 layout: post
 comments: true
-title: (Community Contribution) Top Tips and Resources for Launching a Business With No Money
+title: "(Community Contribution) Transform Your Passion: Steps to Elevate a Hobby into a Prosperous Business"
 ---

 The following article is a community contribution from Ed Carter.
 Ed is a retired financial planner who runs the site: <a href="https://ablefutures.org/">AbleFutures</a>, where he is working on providing financial literacy for the disabled.
 He reached out to contribute an article and I am more than happy to help him spread the word!
 If you would like to contribute an article you can contact me <a href="mailto:nikhil@kumarcode.com">here</a>.